-The Lithuanian fishing fleet in 2018 comprised 21 offshore vessels (>18 m) and 59 coastal vessels (< 12 m).
+The Lithuanian fishing fleet in 2020 comprised 21 offshore vessels (> 18 m) and 58 coastal vessels (< 12 m).
 The offshore fishing fleet uses pelagic and bottom trawls, with vessels switching between gears depending on target species, fishing conditions, and quota availability.
-The main target species sprat, herring, cod, and flounder are caught mainly in subdivisions 25, 26, and 28 and to a lesser extent in subdivisions 27 and 29.
-The coastal fisheries target herring, smelt, flounder, turbot, and cod using gillnets and trapnets within the Lithuanian coastal area of Subdivision 26.
-Recreational fisheries also occur in these waters and focus on cod, herring, salmon, and sea trout using hooks and trolls.
+The main target species are sprat, herring, cod, and flounder caught mainly in subdivisions 25, 26, and 28 as well as to a lesser extent in subdivisions 27 and 29.
+The coastal fisheries target herring, smelt, round goby, flounder, turbot, and cod using gillnets and trapnets within the Lithuanian coastal area of Subdivision 26.
+Recreational fisheries also occur in these waters and focus on cod, herring, salmon, and sea trout using rod and lines.